NB: This article contains spoilers.

 Roxanne McKee is probably more recognisable to readers of this site as Doreah, handmaiden to Daenerys Targaryen on Game Of Thrones, but before that she was Hollyoaks’ vixen Louise Summers, who met her end when her fiancé smothered her with a pillow on Christmas day.
 Which also happened to be their wedding day, so not a good day all round.

 In between Hollyoaks and Westeros, McKee appeared in F, Johannes Roberts’ school-based horror.
 McKee played an admin assistant at teacher David Schofield’s high school, which finds itself under siege from a group of mysterious hooded figures.
-It is a film which divides opinion, but this writer comes down firmly on the side that believes F to be one of the best horror movies of the last decade.
-The film taps into the identifiable fear of going to school and infuses that with the stuff of nightmares.
+It is a movie which divides opinion, but this writer comes down firmly on the side that believes F to be one of the best horror movies of the last decade.
+The movie taps into the identifiable fear of going to school and infuses that with the stuff of nightmares.
 It plays out in desolate, clinically creepy corridors and has one of the best open endings in recent memory.
 It’s rare that horror is done so right as it is with F.

 On Hollyoaks: bulimia sufferer Hannah Ashworth.